openstack-archive/fuel-docs/pages/terminology/h/havana-term.rst

 For more information, see the
 `Havana web site <http://www.openstack.org/software/havana/>`_.
-Mirantis OpenStack version 4.0 and Fuel 4.1 incorporate and support the Havana code base except for the following features:
+Mirantis OpenStack version 4.0 and Fuel 4.1 incorporate and support the Havana code base.
-The following improvements in Havana are not supported directly by Fuel 4.x although they are included in Mirantis OpenStack 4.x:
+The following improvements in Havana are not deployed by Fuel 4.x although they are included in Mirantis OpenStack 4.x:

 * Nova Compute: Cells, Availability zones, Host aggregates